wuwuz/P2PNetwork/test/readme.txt

 attacks have a noticeable impact on coordinates

 -----------
-Attack against the propagation scheme
+Attack against the propagation scheme(8000nodes)

 16.no-response attack(attackers do not deliver msg)
 output: